Skip to content

 • Predefined: events that have a transform predefined and configured in the platform prior to loading data.

-• Self-Described: events that contain the transform in the message itself.
+• Self-described: events that contain the transform in the message itself.

 Predefined events require the Transform to be defined already within the platform.
 Transforms are directly linked to tables and define how data should be ingested.
 When using predefined events, the transform name is included in the x-hdx-transform header sent to the streaming end-point.

-Default Transform
+Default transform⚓︎

 The user has the ability to mark a transform as the default transform for a table.
 This means that all streaming traffic for that table will be processed with that default transform, unless a different transform is selected by the HTTP header value.

-x-hdx-transform: <pre-existing transform>
+Example : x-hdx-transform: <pre-existing transform>

-In the example below we are assuming:
+In the example below, we assume

-• an existing schema attached to that table named my_transform_schema that has:
+• An existing schema attached to that table named my_transform_schema that has:

 • timestamp defined as "type":"datetime","primary":true